 This is a wide-open world we live in.
 There are no “musts.”
 There’s just the lawful workings of highly organized forces that we are always welcome to shun.
 We are perfectly free to not understand or heed them and suffer the consequences.
 Our choice.

 We are the ones deciding to suffer.
 And at some point, as we approach self-realization, we will uncover this important truth: we deliberately suffer.
 We don’t have to.
-We choose it.
+But we choose it.
 We hold onto destructive attitudes out of spite, stubbornness or resistance, or maybe we just want to punish someone—life, perhaps, or our parents—for not letting us have our way.

 This childish spitefulness and stubbornness, it’s always in there somewhere.
 Each one of us has a dose of it.
 That’s the part of us that is clinging to suffering.
 Even when we’re aware of it, we won’t give it up.
 We see the way to freedom down a suffer-free route, but we go kicking and screaming.
 It can be a long time before we pull up our knee socks and turn to go in the right direction.